Skip to content Skip to footer

 Want to get going with a Bank Better campaign in your community?
 Here are 10 basics steps you can take to start a campaign.

-We’re bringing people together in community to convince organisations to publicly cut ties with fossil fuel funding banks – by switching accounts to green alternatives or ending sponsorship deals.
+We’re bringing people together in community to convince organisations to publicly cut ties with deadly banks – by switching accounts to more ethical alternatives or ending sponsorship deals.
 Everyone is connected to different communities and every community has different types of organisations that they could target.

 Communities can be based on location, interests, beliefs, workplaces and many other things.
 Every community has its different targets, ways of influencing institutions, and networks that can support our campaigns.
 Which communities have you got connections to?